jyutzler/Bridge-Systems/system.md

 Raises are best used with an unbalanced hand and decent trump support.
 ## Competitive Bidding
-It is sometimes necessary to pick a bid that would normally have been a second choice without the overcall:

-1♦ — (Pass) — 1♠ — (2♣)

-2♠ with ♠943 ♥A875 ♦AQJ4 ♣Q3 (rebid 1NT if RHO has passed)

 ### New Suits
-In a competitive sequence, new suits by an unpassed hand are forcing.
+In a competitive sequence, new suits by a passed or unpassed hand are non-forcing.
-(To make a constructive, non-forcing bid, consider a Negative Double.)
+To make a forcing bid, consider a cue bid, DSI double, or 2NT (if that is forcing).
-New suits by a passed hand are constructive but non-forcing.

-Jump shifts are weak, showing a similar hand to a preempt.
+Jump shifts are weak, showing a similar hand to a sound preempt.

 ### Cue Bids
 Cuebidding right-hand opponent’s suit shows a limit raise or better: